-when i play soccer i feel unbeatable and my mind is cleared i feel happy and all the stress i have goes i also love to write because i have an imagination i feel different emotions and when i do i write them down mostly i write what i cannot say to people and make them into stories someday i hope that someone will see me play, or read one of my stories and feel happy i often say to my mom i really love what I do that are generally true.
+when i play soccer i feel unbeatable and my mind is cleared i feel happy and all the stress i have goes i also love to write because i have an imagination i feel different emotions and when i do i write them down mostly i write what i cannot say to people and make them into stories someday i hope that someone will see me play, or read one of my stories and feel happy i often say to my mom i really love what I do

 Make a list of what you do every day.
 Use the present simple tense.
-Examples: | get นp. | go to ระหอง.
+Examples: | get up, | go to school,

 You use the present simple tense when you want to talk about something you do regularly.
 "I usually catch the bus."

-You also use it to talk about facts
+You also use it to talk about facts that are generally true.